binxio/generate-temp-aws-credentials/README.md

 You can download the source from github: https://github.com/binxio/generate-temp-aws-credentials

 Feel free to contact me if you have any questions.
 Your feedback is appreciated, and will be used to improve this blog post and future posts.

+NB.
+Big thanks to my colleague Mark van Holsteijn.
+The python code used in the first version was copied from [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html).
+It wasn't clean that clean.
+So we refactored it to the script now used in the blog post.
+It also gave us inspiration for new blog posts, so stay tuned for updates and related stuff.